SKIN CARE PRODUCTS

 33469

-Though most chemicals in cosmetic products present little or zero risk, dozens are associated to serious medical issues, including cancer, and neurological harm.
-Chemicals in cosmetics gain entry to a person's body through ingestion, inhalation, and internal use, and pose the same dangers as food chemicals, per this site.
+While most chemicals in cosmetic products pose very little or absolutely no danger, several dozen are linked to substantial health problems, such as cancer, reproductive and neurological harm, and developmental delays.
+Chemicals in cosmetics invade a person's body through the skin and inhalation, and pose similar risks as food chemicals, per this site.

-Contaminants and chemicals associated with cancer can be found in food, water, and a lot of other commonly used goods.
-Yet, no classification of consumer goods is susceptible to less government inspection than cosmetics, including Patricia Wexler M.D.
+Chemicals and contaminants associated with cancer are found in food, water, and a lot of other everyday items.
+Yet, no area of consumer items is subject to less government oversight than cosmetics and other personal products, including Patricia Wexler M.D.
 Universal Anti-Aging Moisturizer with Sunscreen Broad Spectrum SPF 28.
-Although many of the chemicals in cosmetics likely present minimal risk, your exposure to some is associated with critical health concerns, such as cancer.
+Though most of the contaminants and chemicals in cosmetics very likely pose minimal risk, being exposed to some has been associated with significant health disorders, such as cancer.